TomasVotruba/tomasvotruba.com/packages/blog/config/data/2020/2020-06-29-how-will-programming-look-like-in-2025.md

 tweet_image: "/assets/images/posts/2020/how_will_2025.png"
 ---

-Today we fight with technical dept, whatever that means, old legacy code that is hard to maintain, expensive to change, but also the biggest power that generates money.
+Today we fight with technical debt, whatever that means, old legacy code that is hard to maintain, expensive to change, but also the biggest power that generates money.
 We should upgrade code, integrate DDD, write tests, upgrade PHP to secure it, update the server, and automate the deploy.

 So much daunting work and we didn't even look at those other dozens of projects our company maintains... or at least stores on our servers, somewhere.
 We need to hire an expert that helps us to improve each piece just a little.
 Not because they're not good, just because there are too many technologies we can use and even more code we have to maintain.